-Bengal govt may again write to centre, seeking ST status for Kurmis | Science-Environment
+Bengal govt may again write to Centre, seeking ST status for Kurmis | Science-Environment

 - India

-The West Bengal government is mulling writing to the Centre on granting Scheduled Tribe status to the Kurmi community, a senior official said on Wednesday.
+The West Bengal government will again write to the Centre seeking grant of Scheduled Tribe status to the Kurmi community, a senior official said.

+The decision was taken following a 45-minute-long meeting between representatives of the community with West Bengal Chief Minister Mamata Banerjee at the state secretariat, he said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)